gvwilson/thirdbit/src/fiction/iffy/index.md

 <section markdown="1">

-## Chapter 3: Raising the Stakes
+## Chapter 3

 It was four days to Rothera across the Weddell Sea.
-Once upon a time they could have driven across a solid sheet of ice.
+Once upon a time they would have driven across a solid sheet of ice.
 During the Melt they would have had to thread their way through cakes and bergs, but those days were long gone.
-There was nothing between them and their destination except hungry gulls, floating plastic, and the faint but ever-present risk of the sea boiling into foam beneath them.
+There was nothing between them and their destination except hungry gulls, floating plastic, and the faint but ever-present risk of the sea turning to foam beneath them.

 Halley quickly fell below the horizon.
 After motoring for an hour under high, thin clouds,